Support Us Button Widget

 Let’s break it down from top to bottom.

-Further down, we see some of the more big ticket development items: $40 million for street resurfacing, $15 million for sidewalk and ADA ramp improvements, and an eightfold increase in funding for Vision Zero street safety measures.
+Further down, we see some of the more big ticket development items: $78 million for KCATA — though a proposal to fund its $117 million operating costs is in the works — $10 million to affordable housing preservation, and doubled funding for Vision Zero street safety measures.

 Phew, that about covers it.
 If you’re really type A, take a look at the full submitted budget, or check back to see the full approved version in late April.